 Because obviously that’s the last place you want to put your biscuits.

 At Electric Shuffle, they’ll be focussing on the tabletop version of the game, where you push the biscuits by hand along satisfyingly smooth table lanes.
-Knowing Flight Club’s penchant for souping up traditional bar sports, it’ll likely come with a few more bells and whistles – there’ll be three different ways of playing the game, and each table will be hooked up to automatic scoring boards.
-It’s thought there’ll be about a dozen to play on, surrounding a bar which’ll be serving up their signature boozie slushies, sharing cocktails and bar snacks.
+Knowing Flight Club’s penchant for souping up traditional bar sports, it’ll going to come with a few more bells and whistles here – there’s going to be three different ways of playing, inspired by different elements of the original game and infused with a little tech wizardry.
+There’ll be 10 lanes to play on (each hosting groups of up to 16 players), with each table hooked up to automatic scoring boards – and it’ll all orbit around a bar which’ll serve up craft brews, sharing cocktails, pizzas and bar snacks.

-It’ll all be setting up in the centre of Canary Wharf in Cabot Square, but the grapevine reckons they’re already looking at a London Bridge opening, too…
+It’ll all be setting up in the centre of Canary Wharf in Cabot Square this November, but the grapevine reckons they’re already looking at a London Bridge opening, too…

 Just to keep things shuffling along.

 NOTE: Electric Shuffle is set to open in Canary Wharf on Friday 29th November.
 Tables will cost £20 per hour off-peak and £40 peak (weekdays after 4pm, and Saturdays).
 You can already make a booking right here…